Opticos/gwsl/tutorials/manual.md

 ### Configuring a WSL Distro for use with GWSL ###

-##### Note: These steps will only work if bash is the default Linux shell.
+##### Note: These setup steps will only work if bash is the default Linux shell.
 If you don't know what this means, you're probably good to go.
+If you are using Fish as the default shell, [read this](#using-gwsl-with-other-shells).

 #### Getting Started